aruba/pyhpesse/README.md

  `pip uninstall pyhpesse `

 # Additional Usage Examples

+The following section of the readme contains a few example scripts.
+There are many different ways to script and also many different available functions within the SSE API which is always expanding.

 ## Make a new Tunnel
 This example script makes a new tunnel based on parameters below and if the location does not exist, it will create it.